miriampollock/miriampollock.github.io/_pages/about.md

 I research the political economy of environmental governance.
 Particular interests include corporate political activity, multi-level governance, and local government.

 My doctoral dissertation examines how business–government relations shape local climate, sustainability, and land-use policy.
-Specifically, this research maps the political strategies deployed by metals and mining firms to influence municipal decision-making within multi-level institutional frameworks.
+Specifically, this research maps the political strategies deployed by metals and mining firms to influence municipal decision-making.
 A key focus is evaluating whether national environmental commitments limit firm influence on the ground.

 I hold an MA in Russian and Post-Soviet Politics from UCL SSEES.
 My MA dissertation, *“Why Were They All Silent?”: Local Government–Business Relations in a Russian Monotown*, was awarded the Frank Carter Memorial Prize for best departmental dissertation in social science or history.
 I am affiliated with the [Climate Social Science Network (CSSN)](https://cssn.org/) at Brown University and the [Bringing the Sector Back In (BSBI)](https://bringingthesectorbackin.org/) initiative.